maryrobinrose/portfolio-website/README.md

 ## Technologies Used

-This project was created with HTML, and styled with CSS and Bootstrap.
+This project was created with HTML and styled with CSS and Bootstrap.

 ## Legal